 While each project is unique and roles and responsibilities will differ, there are some overarching considerations that will help shape the team, chart its path, and set the company up for success.

-Build capacity: Companies committed to digital transformation can and should use their cross-functional teams to build in-house expertise.
-Building capacity for AI innovation can be done by using teams to:
+- Build capacity: Companies committed to digital transformation can and should use their cross-functional teams to build in-house expertise.
+Building capacity for AI innovation can be done by using teams to:1.
+Guide and shape training for existing employees

 2. Identify desired AI and digital skillsets when hiring new talent